Nhvattum/Social-Distancing/README.md

 - Images cleared themselves from the canvas, but instead of totally going away, they turned invisable and would still increase the score everytime you crossed over that space.
 - I tried for a long time, but couldn't get music to autoplay when the page loads.
 - After I changed the player and viruses from boxes to sprites, they no longer detected the walls of the inner box.
+- I really wanted to implement a mobile friendly version of the game, but the issue I kept running into is that if you hold down the direction buttons, the phone opens a menu.
+Similarly, if you click the buttons fast, the phone zooms in.
+I really want to finish this, so I left the code commented out in my files so I can finish it later.

 ## MVP